Azure/bicep-registry-modules/avm/res/service-bus/namespace/README.md

 ### Parameter: `topics.subscriptions.status`

-Enumerates the possible values for the status of a messaging entity. - Active, Disabled, Restoring, SendDisabled, ReceiveDisabled, Creating, Deleting, Renaming, Unknown.
+Enumerates the possible values for the status of a messaging entity.

 - Required: No
 - Type: string